danubedataflow/danubedataflow-site/dev.md

-self-imposed restrictions:

-minimal shapes := lines, squares, triangles
-2D flat drawings, no WebGL
-not figurative, only abstract
-not iterative.
+Ich habe mir folgende Beschränkungen selbst auferlegt:

+Die Formen sollen minimal sein - Linien, Rechtecke, Dreiecke.
+Zweidimensionale flache Zeichnungen.
+Keine perspektivischen Elemente oder 3D-Effekte oder gar WebGL.
+Nicht figurativ, nur abstrakt.
+Kurze Algorithmen sind besser, weil sie eher die komplexen geometrischen Muster zeigen, die aus einfachen mathematischen und algorithmischen Zusammenhängen entstehen. not iterative.
 If possible, avoid "first draw this part, then draw that part".
 The whole image should result from one overarching algorithm.
 (Not always possible). no preloading of images, fonts or other external resources.
-The sketches must be entirely self-contained. no text or emoji, but some abstract Unicode characters are ok no data visualizations (charts etc.); no info graphics short sketches are better because they are more likely to show complex geometric patterns arising from simple mathematics. no interactivity (mouse) no animations nicht rund nicht bunt nicht perspektivisch nicht dreidimensional
+The sketches must be entirely self-contained. no text or emoji, but some abstract Unicode characters are ok Keine Datenvisualisierung wie etwa Diagramme; keine Infographiken. short sketches are better because they are more likely to show complex geometric patterns arising from simple mathematics.
+Keine Interaktivität mit der Maus, dem Trackpad oder der Kamera.
+Keine Animationen.
+Nicht bunt.
+Entweder schwarz-weiß oder beschränkt auf eine kleine Palette.

 Happy accidents
 Allow yourself to be surprised.
 Curated randomness: You can regenerate the sketch many times and select the most pleasing ones.
+Art calculus
+Drawing machines

 Some artists are more interested in success than in art.
 The art world ruled by connections and money, and those are people wanting to make a career, sidling up to art critics and and galleries and museums.

-In nature there is no linear alignment.

-Art calculus
-Drawing  machines
+Weil ich mir durch meinem Brotberuf finanziell unabhängig bin, habe ich das nicht nötig.
+I prefer to have my own separate means of living, a separate income, and be free to create art without having to bow to commercial interests.
+A digital artist doesn't have to rent an extremely expensive art studio in New York.
+There is very little cost involved.
+You just need a laptop, an Internet connection and a web site, things like that.
+And as long as your basic needs are covered, you can concentrate on creating art.

 What is the driving force behind these works?
 I would say it is linear alignment, lines and squares.
+In nature there is no linear alignment.

 Who is creative?
 Is it the programmer of the algorithm or is it the machine that executes the algorithm?
 Cf. Sol LeWitt's wall drawing instructions.